stevejhiggs/gulp-webpack-typescript-pipeline/README.md

 If you don't like the built in linting rules you can override them in one of two ways:

-* put a tslint.json file in the root of your project
+* put a .eslintrc.js file in the root of your project
-* set the tsLintFile setting in the options (see options above)
+* set the esLintFile setting in the options (see options above)

 ### I don't like the defaults and want to set X